 2013 Instructional Innovation Award Competition

 The advancement and promotion of innovative teaching and pedagogy in the decision sciences are key elements of the mission of the Decision Sciences Institute.
-At the President’s Luncheon during the 2013 Annual Meeting, the 35th presentation of this prestigious award, co-sponsored by Alpha Iota Delta (the national honorary in the decision sciences), Prentice Hall, and the Institute, will be made.
+At the President’s Luncheon during the 2013 Annual Meeting, the 35th presentation of this prestigious award, co-sponsored by Alpha Iota Delta (the national honorary in the decision sciences) and Frank Zarb School of Business, Hofstra University, will be made.

 The Instructional Innovation Award is presented to recognize outstanding creative instructional approaches within the decision sciences.
 Its focus is innovation in college or university-level teaching, either quantitative systems and/or behavioral methodology in its own right, or within or across functional/disciplinary areas such as finance, marketing, management information systems, operations, and human resources.